-MUIH’s Nutrition program is now accepting applications for our Spring 2019 trimester.
+MUIH’s Nutrition program is now accepting applications.

 Healthcare is changing, and accompanying that change is a renewed interest in the power of food to maintain health and wellness.
 As this interest increases, there is a need for individuals who understand the vital and interrelated physiological, environmental, socio-cultural, and spiritual roles of food in our lives.
 The Master of Science in Nutrition and Integrative Health is a clinical nutrition program that bridges traditional nutrition care processes with holistic and integrative perspectives in health.

 Three aspects that differentiate the program are the foundational science courses, the whole foods cooking labs, and the experiential courses.
 First, the foundational science courses consist of two physiology courses - organic chemistry and nutritional biochemistry – and are embedded in the curriculum.
 They are taught from an integrative perspective so there are no science prerequisites for entry into the program.

 A second differentiator are the whole foods cooking labs.
 The labs give students the skills to educate others about healthy foods, food preparation, and whole foods cooking.
 The first two labs are required and students can choose an additional two labs among five different labs: exploring raw foods; cooking for those with food allergies or sensitivities; cooking for those with specific nutrition problems; exploring traditional cooking techniques; and designing and developing a whole foods cooking demonstration.

 The third distinguishing characteristic of the degree are the experiential courses in the final trimesters.
 Depending on area of concentration, students can: gain hands-on practice in nutritional assessment and counseling through the clinic course; experience the planning, development, and delivery of nutrition education programs in the practicum course; or research a nutrition problem with the capstone course.
 These courses prepare students to leave the program as entry-level clinicians and educators.